Betting Shops and City Statistics in the UK

 So why do these areas have such a high density of betting shops, and is there such a problem, as the reports suggest?
 Some believe one reason is because of political divisions, as there seem to be a large volume of betting shops in Labour MPs’ constituencies, whilst the betting shops are almost completely missing in Tory MPs’ constituencies.

 But what about areas that already have great numbers of betting shops?
-The government has announced plans to give better protection to players on FOBTs.
+The government announced plans to give better protection to players on FOBTs, which has now been passed into law.
 If the player wants to bet more than 50 in one play they would have to pay over the counter.

 However, the Association of British Bookmakers (ABB) has responded by saying that the rapid growth of betting shops is not as high as reports suggest.
 According to the ABB, there is no proliferation, as there are currently around 8,700 betting shops in the UK and the number of shops has remained stable for ten years.